marcusjwhelan/docker_js_stack/k8s/prod/google/pod-node-affinity/README.md

 # Releasing project to google - only using pod/node affinity
-No Kustomize tricks, no ansible, Terraform, no Kubeadm.
+ no ansible, Terraform, no Kubeadm.

 # Creating Same k8s cluster on Google Cloud